 1. How can I improve my mix?

 The goal here is to know how to mix individual instruments, as that is the primary key to improving your mix.
-No plugin will make your sound better by pushing one button.
-It’s about small steps and corrections.
-You have to know where to make these tweaks to hear the difference.
-As I mentioned in our previous posts, a great approach is to start with a single sound and make it perfect.
+A great approach is to start with a single sound and make it perfect first.
 Make sure that you will use the sound you are working on and that you won’t remove it later down the line.)

 Here are some practical tips you can use in your mixing routine